Justo Jacquet

-Justo Pastor Jacquet Muñoz (born 9 September 1961) is a retired association football defender from Paraguay, who played as a left back during his career.
+Justo Pastor Jacquet Muñoz (born 9 September 1961) is a Paraguayan former professional footballer who played as a left-back.
 He played professional football for Cerro Porteño in Paraguay and also had spells in Argentina, Brazil and Peru.

-International
+International career

-Jacquet made his international debut for the Paraguay national football team on 2 June 1983 in a friendly match against Uruguay (0-0).
-He obtained a total number of 40 international caps, scoring no goals for the national side.
+Jacquet made his international debut for the Paraguay national team on 2 June 1983 in a friendly match against Uruguay (0–0).
+He obtained a total number of 40 international caps, scoring one goal for the national side.
 Jacquet represented his native country at four Copa América's: 1983, 1987, 1989 and 1991.